Freddrenna Lyle: Aldermanic career

 Lyle was appointed alderman by Chicago Mayor Richard M. Daley on February 8, 1998 to fill the unexpired term of John O. Steele.
-She was reelected for a full term in 1999, 2003 and 2007 and also elected as the Democratic committeeman in 2006.
-Lyle served on five committees: Budget; Finance; Parks and Recreation; License and Consumer Protection; Traffic and Public Safety; and Rules and Ethics.
+She was reelected for a full term in 1999, 2003, and 2007.
+She was also elected as the ward's Democratic committeeman in 2006.
+As an alderman, Lyle served on five committees: Budget; Finance; Parks and Recreation; License and Consumer Protection; Traffic and Public Safety; and Rules and Ethics.

+In 2011, Lyle lost re-election to the city council, bring narrowly defeated Roderick Sawyer in a runoff.

 Judgeship

 After her defeat, she served as a legal advisor to the Council's Black Caucus regarding the redistricting process for Chicago's 50 wards.
 Later that year, the Illinois Supreme Court appointed Lyle to a vacancy on the Circuit Court of Cook County created by retirement of Judge Michael Stuttley.

+In 2014, Lyle unsuccessfully ran for a state appellate court judgeship.
+She lost the Democratic primary election.

 Personal life

 Lyle continues to reside in Park Manor.